European Rail Infrastructure Managers

 European Rail Infrastructure Managers (EIM) is a sector association that represents the interests of European rail infrastructure managers.
 Members consist of owners/managers of infrastructure from most European/EEA countries.

-EIM was formally established in 2002 following the liberalisation of the EU railway market to promote the interests of independent rail infrastructure managers in the EU and the EEA.

-EIM is a founding member of the Platform for European Rail Infrastructure Managers (PRIME), a member of the Group of Representative Bodies and a member of the Management Board of the European Union Agency for Railways (ERA).
+EIM was formally established during 2002 following the liberalisation of the European railway market to promote the interests of independent rail infrastructure managers in the EU and the European Economic Area (EEA).
+EIM is a founding member of the Platform for European Rail Infrastructure Managers (PRIME), a member of the Group of Representative Bodies, and a member of the Management Board of the European Union Agency for Railways (ERA).